zaid-husain/shop/README.md

 # 🧑‍💻 Built With

-**Bharat Auto Parts** is powered by a modern TypeScript stack combining React, TanStack Start, Supabase, PostgreSQL, AI tooling, and Capacitor.
+**Apna Khata** is powered by a modern TypeScript stack combining React, TanStack Start, Supabase, PostgreSQL, AI tooling, and Capacitor.

 **Powered by Zashly**